 On Broadway, Wagner produced the Tony-nominated play The Heiress, starring Jessica Chastain in the role played on the big screen by Olivia de Havilland and Jennifer Jason Leigh.
-Other Broadway credits include Grace, starring Paul Rudd, Michael Shannon, Kate Arrington, and Ed Asner; and Terrence McNally's upcoming Mothers and Sons, to star Tyne Daly.
+Other Broadway credits include Grace, starring Paul Rudd, Michael Shannon, Kate Arrington, and Edward Asner; and Terrence McNally’s upcoming Mothers and Sons, to star Tyne Daly.

 Paula Wagner’s career